 Last month I discussed the distorting effects of government-imposed price ceilings.
 Not content to limit the disruptive impact on economic decisions to price ceilings, governments are also quite willing to impose floors under which prices cannot legally fall.
 Like price ceilings, price floors disrupt market cooperation and have consequences quite different from those advertised by their advocates.
 Before considering an example of price floors—minimum wages—let’s examine the problem in general terms.
+(For more on the minimum wage, see "3 Reasons the $15 Minimum Wage Is a Bad Way to Help the Poor.")

 The standard downward-sloping demand curve, D, and upward-sloping supply curve, S, are shown in the nearby figure.
 As discussed in my column on demand and supply two months ago, these two curves determine an equilibrium price, P*, that coordinates the decisions of all consumers and suppliers.
 At P* consumers want to purchase exactly the amount that suppliers want to sell.